37 at-home date night in ideas for married couples (non-TV activities). Find romantic date ideas for married couples.

 Take yours up a notch with this free printable date night under the stars.

 For us?
-It was surprising my husband with the blankets and pillows already set up, snuggling under a star-studded sky (yes, we were both surprised by how many we could see, even though we’re in the city), and listening to the bugs chirp.
+It was surprising my husband with the blankets and pillows already set up, snuggling under a star-studded sky (yes, we were both surprised by how many we could see, even though we were in the city), and listening to the bugs chirp.
 Just wonderful.

 Over the course of several afternoons, I took our little guy on a date-night mission: we went to several stores to source exotic and indulgent chocolates of all kinds for a date night.

 Honestly, the act of sourcing chocolates I would never normally think about buying because of the high price tags felt really good (Hint: the place where there was the most selection?
 Whole Foods.).
-Total cost was just $15.86 (I somehow walked into a Buy-1-Bar, Get-2nd-Bar-Half-Off sale).
+Total cost was just $15.86 (I somehow walked into a Buy-1-Bar, Get-2nd-Bar-Half-Off sale at an upscale grocery store).

 I chose 6 bars to correspond with The Dating Divas’ FREE Chocolate Tasting Date Night Setup: